Tommy Tuberville: Texas Tech

 On December 31, 2009, Tuberville expressed interest in becoming head coach of the Texas Tech Red Raiders.
 The position was left open after the university fired Mike Leach.
-On January 9, 2010, Tuberville was named head coach and was introduced at a press conference on Sunday, January 10, 2010.
-On January 1, 2011, Tuberville became the second head coach in Texas Tech football history to win a bowl game in his first season—an accomplishment unmatched since DeWitt Weaver's first season in 1951–52.
+On January 9, 2010, Tuberville was named head coach, and he was introduced at a press conference the next day.
+On January 1, 2011, he became the second head coach in Texas Tech football history to win a bowl game in his first season—an accomplishment unmatched since DeWitt Weaver's first season in 1951–52.
 This was a 45–38 victory over Northwestern in the inaugural TicketCity Bowl.

 On January 18, 2011, Texas Tech announced that Tuberville received a one-year contract extension and a $500,000 per year raise.
 The extension and raise gave Tuberville a $2 million salary through the 2015 season.
-Tuberville is responsible for the highest-rated recruiting class in Texas Tech history, securing the 18th-ranked recruiting class in 2011 according to Rivals.com and the 14th-ranked class in the country according to Scout.com.
+Tuberville was responsible for the highest-rated recruiting class in Texas Tech history, securing the 18th-ranked recruiting class in 2011, according to Rivals.com and the 14th-ranked class in the country according to Scout.com.

-On November 10, 2012, during a game against the Kansas Jayhawks, Tuberville became involved in a dispute with graduate assistant Kevin Oliver.
-Tuberville appeared to slap him and knocked off both Oliver's hat and his headset.
-After the game, Tuberville initially explained the incident by stating that he was aiming for Oliver's shirt in an attempt to pull him off the field.
-Two days later, in his weekly press conference, he apologized, citing his desire to set a better example for his two sons, one of whom was on the team.
+On November 10, 2012, during a game against Kansas, Tuberville yanked the hat and headset off his graduate assistant Kevin Oliver.
+Immediately after the game, Tuberville said he was aiming for Oliver's shirt in an attempt to pull him off the field.
+Two days later, he apologized in his weekly press conference, saying he wanted to set a better example for his two sons, one of whom was on the team.
+Big 12 commissioner Bob Bowlsby publicly reprimanded Tuberville, calling his act "unsportsmanlike".

 Although Tuberville continued to run Leach's wide-open "Air Raid" spread offense, he was never really embraced by a fan base still smarting over Leach's ouster.
 According to a student on a recruiting trip to Texas Tech, Tuberville departed a recruiting dinner mid-meal and the next day accepted an offer to become Cincinnati's head coach.
 He left Texas Tech with an overall record of 20–17 and 9–17 in Big 12 conference play.

+In 2025, Tuberville said he recruited Patrick Mahomes, who played at Texas Tech from 2014 to 2016, but Mahomes said that was not true.